rafaelpuzzlr/puzzlr-wordl/README.md

-# Puzzlr Game
+# Wordle by Puzzlr Games AB

-A Puzzlr-like word game built with JavaScript.
+A wordle-like word game built with JavaScript.

 ## How to Play
 - Guess the hidden 5-letter word.